ssvlabs/ssv-rewards/README.md

 ### Calculation

-After syncing, you may calculate rewards for a given period:
+After syncing, you may calculate the reward distribution for a given period:

 ```bash
 docker-compose run --rm calc --from 2023-06 --to 2023-10
 ```

-This calculates the reward distribution for the period from June 2023 to October 2023 (inclusive) and produces the following documents under the `./rewards` directory:
+This produces the following documents under the `./rewards` directory:

 ```bash
 📂 rewards